|

 using biguanide and permanently switch to

 another type of sanitizer.
-If problems arise,
+In

 refer to the